71st Airmobile Brigade (Ukraine)

-The 71st Jaeger Brigade (71-ша окрема єгерська бригада; 71 ОЄБр Military Unit Number A4030) is an air assault light infantry (Jäger) brigade of the Ukrainian Air Assault Forces, formed in 2022 in response to the Russian invasion of Ukraine.
+The 71st Separate Airmobile Brigade (MUN: A4030) is an air assault brigade of the Ukrainian Air Assault Forces, formed in 2022 in response to the Russian invasion of Ukraine.

-The inscription "IMMITIS" on the badge of the brigade means "merciless".

 History

 The 71st Jaeger Brigade was created soon after the launch of the Russian invasion of Ukraine, which escalated the Russo-Ukrainian War on 24 February 2022.

 The word "Jaeger" is German for "hunters", implying forest troops, and the units are neither light nor heavy.

 Raised as a unit of the Reserve Corps, in April 2022 units of the new brigade left the Reserve and took part in hostilities in the Kharkiv Oblast under the Air Assault Forces.
 From June 2022, they also appeared in the Donbas.

 Units of the 71st Brigade were seen in the initial stages of the Ukrainian offensive in the Kharkiv region in September 2022.
 Between 5 and 8 September, its fighters crossed the Donets River and led an offensive on Balakliia, coming from the direction of Husarivka.
 In October 2022, soldiers of the brigade were honoured by the commanding officer of the Ukrainian Air Assault Forces, Major-General Maksym Myrhorodsky, his message stating that at that time they were performing combat missions in the Donetsk region.
 In the same month, the Brigade was reported as taking part in defensive battles near Bakhmut, and according to the Austrian analyst Tom Cooper in a successful counterattack on the outskirts of that city in December.

 As of December 2022, the Ukrainian armed forces had three such Jaeger brigades, each with around 2,000 fighters, the 61st, 68th, and 71st Jaeger Brigades.

 During the 2023 Ukrainian counteroffensive, the brigade was involved in combat on the Zaporizhzhia direction.

 It became part of the 8th Air Assault Corps.